dwewers/sdv503-lab-11-dwewers/README.md

 Applications of Queue
 We use queue whenever we want to organise a group of items in order from first in to last, where the first one that comes in is the first one out.
 You can imagine this like people lining up.
  The person that is first in the line was the first person to line up.
 This means that they will be the first to leave the line.
-Another place this idea can be used is in printing files at a printer. if a bunch of people were to send their files at various times, the queue would be in sequence of who was fastest, second fastest, and so on
+Another place this idea can be used is in printing files at a printer. if a bunch of people were to send their files at various times, the queue would be in sequence of who was fastest, second fastest, and so on.

 _____________________________________________________________________
 //////////////////////////  Hash Tables  ////////////////////////////